Computer model locks in Commanders vs. Giants picks, prediction for NFL Week 15

-Commanders vs. Giants: Where to watch NFL Week 15, betting odds, score prediction, sportsbook promos, SGP
+Giants vs. Commanders: Where to watch NFL Week 15, betting odds, score prediction, sportsbook promos, SGP

 How to bet Washington Commanders vs. New York Giants in NFL Week 15 action